aws-samples/cfn101-workshop/content/advanced/modules/index.md

 ### Introduction

-This part of the workshop focuses on how you can extend [AWS CloudFormation](https://aws.amazon.com/cloudformation/) with Modules you develop.
+This part of the workshop focuses on how you can extend creation, provisioning, and management capabilities of [AWS CloudFormation](https://aws.amazon.com/cloudformation/) with modules you develop.

-So far in this workshop we have seen how to use CloudFormation to build applications using the published resource types.
-In this Module we will leverage [AWS CloudFormation Modules](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/modules.html) to create reusable `Modules` that can be created once and used many time by other users in the same AWS Account and Region.
+In this workshop so far you have seen how to use CloudFormation to build applications using the published resource types.
+In this Module you will leverage [AWS CloudFormation Modules](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/modules.html) to create reusable `Modules` that are created once and used many times by other users in the same AWS Account and Region.

 A common use case for CloudFormation Modules is for codifying best practice or common configuration components that would be used within an enterprise, but might be company-specific, or contain proprietary logic.